Maryland is a great place to live, work and raise a family. Often

 didn't feel like summer if I didn't make it to OC.
 The beaches in CA are

 yukky, especially in Santa Barbara.
-Year round freezing cold water, dirty,
+Freezing cold water even in the summer,

-disgusting, tar filled beaches that have never been cleaned.
-Dead
+dirty, disgusting, tar filled beaches that have never been cleaned.

 them.
-OC cleans their beaches daily, the pride of Ocean City to be
+OC cleans the beaches daily, the pride of Ocean City to be a family

-time better...
 Winter, Spring, Summer and Fall...
-In California the four
+In California the four seasons are Earthquake,

 The dichotomy of Maryland is that it's so small you can't even find it on